If you suffer from headaches, migraines or other pains, there’s good news, you can find relief through meditation. Trust me, I do.

-Science has proven that placebos are as effective as medication.
+Science suggests that placebos could be as effective as medication in some instances.
 What matters when you are medicated is that you believe you are being healed.

-This is how we know that pain is mostly in the mind.
-And because pain is in the mind we can use meditation for pain relief.
+This is how we know that it is mostly in the mind.
+And because it is in the mind, we can use meditation for pain relief.
 Migraines.
 Headaches.
 Shingles.
-Back pain.
-Meditation works with all of them.
-And you can also compliment meditation with yoga for even better results.
+Backache.
+Meditation works for all of them.

 Physical pain is caused by emotional suffering.
 And that means that emotional healing can cure physical discomfort.

-Kathleen Oheeny says, “both negative and positive affective states play a role in pain… [For instance], sadness may worsen the pain experience and influence cortical activity.”.
+Kathleen Oheeny says, “both negative and positive affective states play a role in pain… [For instance], sadness may worsen the feeling and influence cortical activity.”.